STEALTHTEMP1/openwebui-installer/ONE_CLICK_REQUIREMENTS.md

 Create the **easiest possible installation experience** for Open WebUI on macOS, targeting **novice users** who want AI functionality without technical complexity.

+**Note:** The one-click installer currently supports only macOS.
+Linux and Windows support are planned for the future.

 **Vision**: Download one file, double-click, and have Open WebUI running in under 30 seconds with **Level 3 Complete Abstraction** - making Docker completely invisible to users.

 ## 👥 Target User Profile